keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - **SQS long-polling**: This polling technique will only return from the queue once a message is there, regardless if the queue is currently full or empty.
 This way, the reader needs to wait either for the timeout set or for a message to finally arrive.
 SQS long polling doesn't return a response until a message arrives in the queue, reducing your overall cost over time.
 - **SQS short-polling**: This polling technique will return immediately with either a message that’s already stored in the queue or empty-handed.
 - The ReceiveMessageWaitTimeSeconds is the queue attribute that determines whether you are using Short or Long polling.
 By default, its value is zero which means it is using short-polling.
 If it is set to a value greater than zero, then it is long-polling.
-- Everytime you poll the queue, you incur a charge.
+- Every time you poll the queue, you incur a charge.
 So thoughtfully deciding on a polling strategy that fits your use case is important.

 ## Simple Workflow Service (SWF)

 ### SWF Simplified:
 SWF is a web service that makes it easy to coordinate work across distributed application components.
-SWF has a range of use cases including media processing, web app backends, business process workflows, and analytical pipelines.
+SWF has a range of use cases including media processing, web app backend, business process workflows, and analytical pipelines.

 ### SWF Key Details:
 - SWF is a way of coordinating tasks between application and people.
 It is a service that combines digital and human-oriented workflows.